 What if one could wrap wood pellets with a renewable and sustainable forest-based packaging with the same protective features as plastic and without changing the bagging equipment?
 Well with the new Mondi “SKOG” paper liner one can.

-Barrier coating is a key technical term that refers to lining a paper carrier with another material such as a polymer or different kind of foils to provide specific properties.
-In other words the packaging material itself is built in layers with properties tailored to the product that it is meant to contain and protect.
+Barrier coating is a key technical term that refers to lining a paper carrier with another material such as a polymer or different kinds of foil to provide specific properties.
+In other words, the packaging material itself is built in layers with properties tailored to the product that it is meant to contain and protect.

-– The project was initiated about three years ago when we asked ourselves what other sectors use natural resources for their end-products to which we could apply ourselves to provide a renewable and sustainable forest-based packaging solution, explained Karlsson adding that Mondi also operate a kraft pulp and paper mill in Sweden that has an annual production capacity of 260 000 tonnes of speciality and sack kraft paper, Mondi Dynäs.
+The project was initiated about three years ago when we asked ourselves what other sectors use natural resources for their end-products to which we could apply ourselves to provide a renewable and sustainable forest-based packaging solution, explained Karlsson adding that Mondi also operates a kraft pulp and paper mill in Sweden that has an annual production capacity of 260 000 tonnes of specialty and sack kraft paper, Mondi Dynäs.

 Mondi SKOG launched